dcernst/dcernst.github.io/teaching/mat431f23/syllabus.md

 </blockquote>

 ### Exams ###
 There will be two midterm exams and a cumulative final exam.
-Exam 1 and Exam 2 are *tentatively* scheduled for **Monday, ???** (week 6) and **Monday, ???** (week 12), respectively.
+Exam 1 and Exam 2 are *tentatively* scheduled for **Friday, October 13** (week 7) and **Friday, November 17** (week 12), respectively.
 Each of Exam 1 and Exam 2 will be worth 20% of your overall grade.
 The final exam will be on **Monday, December 11** at 12:30-2:30PM and is worth 20% of your overall grade.
 Each of the exams are likely to also include a take-home portion, which you will have a few days to complete.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 <blockquote>
 <p>I write one page of masterpiece to ninety-one pages of shit.</p>